Quick Reference

 Business Outcome

-A measurable change the organization cares about, such as reduced errors, higher sales, or faster onboarding.
+A measurable change the organization cares about, such as reduced errors, higher sales, smoother onboarding, or faster time to proficiency.
 Training should support these outcomes, not exist as a standalone goal.

-Why it matters: Keeps projects focused on impact instead of just “finishing a course” or hitting completion rates.
+Why it matters: Keeps projects focused on impact instead of just finishing a course or tracking completion rates.

 C